-The Model 2450 web interface allows you to make settings and control your instrument through a web page.
+The 2450 web interface allows you to make settings and control your instrument through a web page.
 The web page includes:

-- Instrument status. - The instrument model, serial number, firmware revision, and the last LXI message. - An ID button to help you locate the instrument. - A virtual front panel and command interface that you can use to control the instrument. - Download access to a .csv file that contains reading buffer data. - Administrative options and LXI information.
+- Instrument status. - The instrument model, serial number, firmware revision, and the last LXI message. - An ID button to help you locate the instrument. - A virtual front panel and command interface that you can use to control the instrument. - Ability to download data from specific reading buffers into a CSV file. - Administrative options and LXI information.